 Wimbledon’s new campaign takes a detour from the cheering crowds and strawberries and cream to focus on a quieter but no less iconic aspect of its experience: the gardens.
-Directed by EspadaySantaCruz, its new advert ‘The Art of Greatness’, reimagines Wimbledon through the eyes of defending champion, Garbiñe Muguruza.
+Directed by EspadaySantaCruz, its new advert ‘The Gardens’, reimagines Wimbledon through the eyes of defending champion, Garbiñe Muguruza.

 The enchanting 60-second film was created by McCann//Craft, produced by 1stAveMachine and brought to life in post production by ENVY Advertising.
-In ‘The Art of Greatness’, Muguruza highlights Wimbledon’s English garden charm, which makes it so unique for competitors and spectators alike.
+In ‘The Gardens’, Muguruza highlights Wimbledon’s English garden charm, which makes it so unique for competitors and spectators alike.

 Production company 1stAveMachine worked closely with Madrid-based creative studio EspadaySantaCruz to create living portraits of Roger Federer and Muguruza herself in a way that reflects the precision and relentless hard work of the horticulturalist team who create Wimbledon’s renowned displays.